< Terug naar resultaten

 Walk through forests to Meemure; transfer to Orutota

-We begin with a short half hour drive to the Narangamuwa Temple at Ranamuregama.
-We then pass rice paddies and coconut groves before entering a heavily forested area.
+We begin with a half-hour drive to the Narangamuwa Temple at Ranamuregama.
+Starting our walk, we pass paddies and coconut groves before we enter a heavily forested area.
 The trail climbs gently for an hour and then levels out before undulating though this lush forest.
-The only sound we can hear is the birdsong all around us.
-Emerging from the forest in the village of Meemure, make sure to look back for a spectacular view of the peaks of Lakegala.
+The only sound we can hear is the birdsong around us.
+Emerging from the forest in the village of Meemure, make sure to look back for a spectacular view of the Lakegala peaks.
 Passing farms growing pepper and other spices, we come to a small tea shop where we have lunch.
-After lunch, we take a truck or rickshaws for a bumpy 90-minute ride to Corbetts Gap, a famous viewpoint.
-Our bus will meet us here for the 1.5hr drive to our hotel at Orutota overlooking the Victoria Reservoir.Oruthota Chalets or similar
+After, we take a truck or rickshaws for a bumpy 90-minute ride to Corbett’s Gap, a much-loved viewpoint.
+Our bus meets us here for the 1hr 30min drive to our hotel at Orutota overlooking the Victoria Reservoir.
+Accommodation: Oruthota Chalets (or similar)

 • 5

-To Kandy; visit the Temple of the Tooth.
+To Kandy; visit the Temple of the Tooth

-A relaxing morning to enjoy the garden and pool at the hotel.
-Mid-morning we have a short 18km drive to Kandy and have the afternoon to explore.
-The town is located around a small lake and we can walk round to hopefully spot several varieties of water birds and large water monitors.
-Later we visit the Temple of the Tooth, which houses Sri Lanka's most important Buddhist relic - The Tooth of Buddha, which was taken from the funeral pyre in India in 543 BC and only found its way to Sri Lanka in the 4th century AD.
-There are literally hundreds of worshippers who visit the temple each day and in July/August the most spectacular ceremony takes place.Royal Kandyan Hotel or similar
+We enjoy a relaxing morning in the hotel garden and pool.
+Mid-morning, we have an 11mi (18km) drive to Kandy and the afternoon to explore.
+The town is located around a small lake and we can walk round to look for water birds and large water monitors.
+Later, we visit the Temple of the Tooth, which houses the most important Buddhist relic in Sri Lanka, the Tooth of Buddha, which was taken from the funeral pyre in India in 543 BCE and found its way to Sri Lanka in the fourth century.
+Hundreds of worshippers visit the temple each day and in July/August the most spectacular ceremony takes place.
+Accommodation: Hotel Suisse (or similar)

 • 6

-Ascend Adams Peak (2243m).
+Ascend Adam’s Peak

-This morning we drive to Dickoya (3 hours), where we stay for two nights in simple summer house, with wonderful view of the Castlereagh Reservoir.
-On a clear day we can see the outline of Adams Peak in the distance.
-In the pilgrim season (December-May) we have the day to relax or you can take a short walk around the lake (approx. 6km).
-We leave around midnight for the walk up Adams Peak (approx. 14km).
-This will take around 4 hours and we should reach the top, with the many pilgrims at sunrise.
-In the off season (May – November) we spend Day 6 (Day 7 Ex London) at Dickoya and can walk around the lake and on Day 7 (Day 8 Ex London) we will climb Adams Peak during daylight hours.
-Total accent 1211m, decent, the same.
-(Day 6: B) (Day 7: B,L)Summer House Hatton or similar
+This morning, we drive to Dickoya (three hours), where we stay for two nights in a simple summer house with a wonderful view of the Castlereagh Reservoir.
+On a clear day, we can see the outline of Adam’s Peak in the distance.
+In the pilgrim season (December to May), we have the day to relax or you can take a walk around the lake (approximately 3.7mi/6km).
+We leave around midnight for the walk up Adam’s Peak (approximately 8.7mi/14km).
+This will take around four hours and we should reach the top with the many pilgrims at sunrise.
+In the off season (May to November), we spend the first day at Dickoya and can walk around the lake and we climb Adam’s Peak during daylight hours on the following day.
+(Day 6: B) (Day 7: B,L) Accommodation: Summer House Hatton (or similar)

 • 8